Systems Admin

 New Namespace Wizard showing 'share' entered as the namespace name with the full path preview \\std.local\share, and Domain-based namespace type selected

-Step 6 – Complete the Namespace Wizard
+Step 6 — Finish the wizard

 New Namespace Wizard review settings summary page and the DFS Management console showing the newly created \\std.local\share namespace in the tree